Under data protection law, we have to:

 Any marketing undertaken by Exterity is processed in compliance with e-privacy regulation and direct marketing best practice.

 We may process personal data for direct marketing by email.
 If you are an existing channel partner or customer it is important that we are able to keep you updated with the latest news about Exterity products, services and events.
-We are therefore legally allowed to use personal data obtained to send direct marketing of similar products and services using a soft opt-in consent as outlined in the EU Privacy and Electronic Communications Regulation (PECR), while providing you with the right to object to such communication.
+We are therefore legally allowed to send direct marketing to personal data obtained using soft opt-in consent as outlined in the EU Privacy and Electronic Communications Regulation (PECR).

 Processing Personal data with Consent for direct marketing

 You may freely consent to your personal data being processed by Exterity for direct marketing in the following circumstances: